steadylearner/blog/posts/Rust/How to use gRPC with Rust Tonic and Postgresql database.md

 ## 7. Conclusion

 I hope you made it work.
-What left will be mostly to edit protobuf defintion and write more Rust codes to handle database relevant logics.
+You can edit the protobuf definition for your own project and write more Rust code to handle database relevant logics.

 Rust and [Tonic] helped me to learn and write better gRPC codes.
 But, it was difficult to find the working examples with database integration and want this post be helpful for others.

-The project will be used with more [Rust blog posts].

-For example, we will learn how to containerize them with Docker, make it work with Actix server and upload them to AWS etc.

-If you want the latest contents from Steadylearner, follow me at [Twitter] or star [Rust Full Stack].
+If you want the latest contents from Steadylearner, follow me here, [Twitter] or star [Rust Full Stack].

-Do you need **a Full Stack Rust Developer**?
+Do you need a developer?
 Contact me with [LinkedIn] or [Twitter] and I will help you.

-You can invite me to work with your team.
-I can learn fast if there is a reason for that.